Where Interprofessional Learning Begins

 The collective “North Star” for healthcare is the Quintuple Aim—improving patient outcomes, strengthening population health, reducing costs, supporting the well-being of the healthcare workforce, and advancing health equity.
 Achieving these goals requires exceptional teamwork skills, effective communication, and respect for the varied expertise across health professions.
 IPE 101 helps students begin developing these critical competencies.

-Through this introductory series, students learn what it means to become not only members of their chosen profession, but also collaborative partners capable of contributing to safe, high-quality, person- and population-centered care.
+In IPE 101, students learn what it means to become not only members of their chosen profession, but also collaborative partners capable of contributing to safe, high-quality, person- and population-centered care.
+After completion of the online IPE 101 course, students will:

 What Students Learn in IPE 101

-The six modules in IPE 101 introduce key elements of interprofessional learning at Texas A&M Health:
+The five modules in IPE 101 introduce key elements of interprofessional learning at Texas A&M Health:

-Defines IPE and explains why learning with, from, and about other professions is essential for effective collaboration and improved health outcomes.
+Explores why interprofessional education matters and how learning with, from, and about other health professions can support better teamwork, safer patient care, and improved health outcomes.

 What Comes Next